Rama, Saskatchewan: Community name

 The rail siding and passenger platform at what is now the village was named Rama in 1904 by Canadian Northern Railways.
-Saskatchewan Wheat Pool archives show the name was from the Rama area of Ontario.
 The municipal corporation has been named Rama since its inception in 1919, but the name was not declared official by other levels of government until years later, in 1956.

 While other names such as Silver Hill (1907) were discussed for the village or school district they were ultimately passed over and for simplicity's sake the decision was made to keep with the name already given to the train platform and siding there.

-Rama is assigned a UN/LOCODE of CA-RMA.

 Doukhobors

 Until 1899 a large area directly to the east of Rama, around the north end of Good Spirit Lake, was reserved for the Doukhobors; this reserve was called the Good Spirit Lake Annex.
 It was part of the South Colony.
 The people settled eight communal villages in this area of almost 170,000 acres.

 Decisions of the Canadian government in early 1907 caused almost all of these communal farm villages to be deserted for individual homesteads by 1918.
 The families moved on to southern British Columbia or to individual farmsteads.